tonymorony/komodo-cctools-python/README.md

 # TUI for RogueCC

+If you're looking for player 3 in 1 (daemon + game + TUI) multiOS bundle - please check `releases` of this repo.

 `python3 rogue_tui.py`

 ![alt text](https://i.imgur.com/gkcxMGt.png)

-# TUI for OraclesCC (have files uploader/downloader functionality - also there is a AWS branch for AWS certificates uploading demonstration)
+# TUI for OraclesCC

+Have files uploader/downloader functionality - also there is a AWS branch for AWS certificates uploading demonstration

 `python3 oracles_cc_tui.py`